-The rolling tea fields scattered throughout the country are stunning.
+The rolling tea fields scattered throughout the Uganda countryside are stunning.

 There are a limited number of permits per day, so these need to be secured in advance through the Ugandan Wildlife Authority (UWA).
 Permits must be purchased in person, so unless you plan to be in Uganda one to two years prior to your trek, a registered tour operator is the best way to secure the permit.
-Most people purchase the permit as part of a larger package, but tour operators can secure permits for a small fee.
-More details on permits in the Bwindi, Kibale and Kymabura sections of the blog below.
+Most people purchase the permit as part of a larger package, but if you’re only interested in permits, most tour operators can secure them for a small fee – more details on the company we used are below.